 More

-BlogGames for Kids15 Best Vocabulary Games to Play in Your Classroom
+BlogGames for Kids17 Best Vocabulary Games to Play in the Classroom and At Home

-15 Best Vocabulary Games to Play in Your Classroom
+17 Best Vocabulary Games to Play in the Classroom and At Home

-Learning new words can help with the cognitive development of a child.
-Learning new vocabulary impacts different areas of the brain, leading to a sharp memory.
+Learning new words can help with a child’s cognitive development.
+Learning new vocabulary impacts different brain areas, leading to a sharp memory.
 But simple dictation or word cramming will not help kids.
-Instead, you must play fun vocabulary games with your class to teach them a new word in an engaging manner.
+It’s beneficial to incorporate fun vocabulary games to capture their interest and facilitate learning.
+These can be played in the classroom or at home, making learning new words more engaging and enjoyable for children.

 SplashLearn: Most Comprehensive Learning Program for PreK-5